 These Guiding Principles are the keystones of our workplace culture.

-APPROACHABLE S ш to connect are essential elements for strong and sustainable relationships.
+APPROACHABLE S ш 0 for strong and sustainable relationships.
 Adopt positive intent when you approach and communicate with others.
-AGILE having an appetite for
+2 1 AGILE U Z having an appetite for change, and always looking forward.
+Be humble, resilient, and accept